Residential Status Under Income Tax Act

 Residential Status for Income Tax

-An individual’s taxability in India is determined by his residential status under the income tax act in India for any given fiscal year.
+An individual’s taxability in India is determined by their residential status under the Income Tax Act in India for any given fiscal year.
 The phrase “residential status” was coined by India’s income tax rules and should not be confused with an individual’s citizenship in India.

 An individual may be an Indian citizen but become a non-resident for a certain year.
 Similarly, a foreign citizen may become a resident of India for income tax purposes in a given year.

-It is also worth noting that the residential status as per income tax differs to sorts of people, such as an individual, a corporation, a company, and so on, decided differently.
+It is also worth noting that residential status for income tax purposes differs for various types of entities, such as individuals, corporations, and companies, and is determined differently.

 Income Tax Calculator